 Learn more about our new procedures and protocols by clicking here.

 Should you have any questions or concerns, please call the front desk during opening hours at 406.728.0447, or email email@example.com.

 Protocols for Educational Programs and Events:

 The Missoula Art Museum is committed to providing access to art and arts education during the COVID-19 pandemic.
-Please read the following protocols and plans for MAM’s in-person educational programs (updated October 2020):
+Please read the following protocols and plans for MAM’s in-person educational programs:

-After School Art Adventure: ASAA will be held in the classroom at the museum on Tuesday afternoons beginning September 15.
+After School Art Adventure: ASAA will be held in the classroom at the museum on Tuesday afternoons for recurring six-week series.
 Each session will have a capacity limit of 10 individuals (nine kids and one teacher) or less.
 Youth will be preassigned a sanitized art supply kit that they will use throughout the whole week and it will be kept in their assigned cubby.
 Only minimal sharing will take place between groups of 10 or less.
-There are two sinks in the classroom.
-Each group will use a different sink and hand washing will be required before class.
+There are two sinks in the classroom: each group will use a different sink and hand washing will be required before class.
 Hand sanitizer will also be available and frequent use will be encouraged throughout each lesson.

 Tours: Public tours will be available beginning September 15.
 Tour slots are available on Tuesday and Saturday morning at 11 AM.
 Tours can accommodate up to nine individuals.
 Please email firstname.lastname@example.org to reserve your spot.